Sam Brownback: Record as governor

 On April 25, 2016, Brownback issued executive orders barring state agencies from facilitating refugee resettlement from Syria and other majority-Muslim countries, in concert with the federal Office of Refugee Resettlement (ORR).
 He maintained they presented security risks, and his decision entirely removed Kansas from the program.
 The ORR served notice that it would instead work directly with local refugee resettlement organizations.
-Brownback's withdrawal from the federal refugee resettlement made Kansas the first state to do so.
+Kansas was the first state to withdraw from the federal refugee resettlement program.

-Mark Greenberg of the federal Administration for Children and Families said, "If the state were to cease participating in the refugee resettlement program, it would have no effect on the placement of refugees by the State Department in Kansas, or the ORR-funded benefits they can receive."
-Although states are legally entitled to withdraw from the program, the initial withdrawal for claimed security reasons is the first in the nation.

-Kansas ACLU executive director Micah Kubic said Brownback's policy removed Kansas from the process of protecting those seeking safety jeopardized by their religious beliefs even though such refugees receive thorough screenings: "It's very sad and very unfortunate that the governor is allowing fear to get in the way of hospitality and traditional Kansas values."
-Earlier in 2016, Brownback directed state agencies to use the State Department's list of state sponsors of terrorism to exclude refugees whose presence might constitute security risks.
-Refugees who were fleeing danger in Iran, Sudan and Syria were singled out for exclusion.

-Due to Brownback's initiative, Kansas lost about $2.2 million annually that had been provided to support resettlement agencies.
+As a result of Brownback's action, Kansas lost about $2.2 million annually that had been provided to support resettlement agencies.
 The state had been working with three such agencies, among them Catholic Charities of Northeast Kansas, in making appropriate placements.
 In the seven months preceding his order, 354 refugees were resettled in Kansas, with 13 Syrians placed in the Wichita or Kansas City areas in the previous 16 months.
 Representative Jim Ward from Wichita called Brownback's announcement "a distraction", intended solely for political purposes, as Kansas faced a $290 million budget deficit.

 Iraq

 Brownback supported a political surge coupled with the military surge of 2007 in Iraq and opposed the Democratic Party's strategy of timed withdrawal:

 In May 2007, Brownback stated: "We have not lost war; we can win by pulling together".
 He voted Yes on authorizing use of military force against Iraq, voted No on requiring on-budget funding for Iraq, not emergency funding and voted No on redeploying troops out of Iraq by July 2007.
 He has also condemned anti-Muslim bigotry in name of anti-terrorism.

-On June 7, 2007, Brownback voted against the Habeas Corpus Restoration Act of 2007 when that bill came up for a vote in the Senate Judiciary Committee, on which Brownback sits.
+On June 7, 2007, Brownback voted against the Habeas Corpus Restoration Act of 2007 when that bill came up for a vote in the Senate Judiciary Committee, on which Brownback sat.
 (The bill was passed out of the committee by a vote of 11 to 8.)
 The bill aims to restore habeas corpus rights revoked by the Military Commissions Act of 2006.